HELPING HORTICULTURE STUDENTS IN BRITISH COLUMBIA

-The Scholarship Trust Fund Committee is responsible for encouraging donations and for allocating the available funds to BC educational facilities for students in their horticultural programs.
+The Scholarship Trust Fund Committee is responsible for encouraging donations and for allocating the available funds to BC educational facilities for students in their horticultural-related programs.

 The funds are held with the Vancity Community Foundation as a Donor Advised Fund.
 This means that the Scholarship Trust Fund Committee decides on the award levels and distribution of available funds each year.
-Under current Revenue Canada rules, we are required to distribute at least 4% of the value of the fund each year.
-For the year 2018, $10,600 was distributed to colleges and universities throughout BC.
+VCF recommends the distribution of 4% of the value of the fund each year.
+For the year 2021, $13,050 will be distributed to colleges and universities throughout BC.